 gained insight in how research can help to understand the neurochemical processes that underlie brain states and diseases

 can integrate mechanisms and neurochemical substances with behavioral patterns and disorders

 will be able to apply this knowledge to critical reading of primary literature and to form, express and explain opinions on selected topics on neurotransmitter systems.

 will learn to critically assess learned topics and present a chosen topic in an clear way to a diverse audience of co-students.

-For the timetables of your lectures, workgroups, and exams, select your study programme.
-Always keep an eye on Brightspace and check with your course coordinator for potential changes.
-Psychology timetables
+Always keep an eye on Blackboard and check with your course coordinator for potential changes.

 8x 2 hour lectures